Stable black holes in lower dimensional $f(\mathbb{Q})$ non-metric gravity: Thermodynamics

 \subsection{The case $\alpha=\frac{1}{12\Lambda}$}

-In the case $\alpha\neq \frac{1}{12\Lambda}$, the Hawking temperature relation, through the definition of surface gravity ($\kappa$), is:
+In the case $\alpha=\frac{1}{12\Lambda}$, the Hawking temperature relation, through the definition of surface gravity ($\kappa$), is:

 In Fig.~\ref{Fig:2} \subref{fig:temp}, the behavior of the Hawking temperature given by Eq. (\ref{temp}) is reported.
 Also in this case, the temperature is always positive.
-The semi classical Bekenstein-Hawking entropy of the horizons is defined as\footnote{To determine the entropy of BTZ black holes, the area law can be applied as:
+The behavior of the entropy of the case $\alpha=\frac{1}{12\Lambda}$ is depicted in Fig.~\ref{Fig:2} \subref{fig:ent1} showing that the solution of the case $\alpha=\frac{1}{12\Lambda}$ has always positive entropy.
+We depict the behavior of the heat capacity given of the case $\alpha=\frac{1}{12\Lambda}$ in Fig.~\ref{Fig:2} \subref{fig:heat}.